 “Who is that?”
 The Chief asked.
 “Who’s advising you?”

 I sighed.
 “If I told you it was the computer on board the ship, would you believe me?”

-Another voice joined the call.
-“If you are worried about another 911 event, Ms. Cedars,” ‘Lana interjected.
+There was a slight crackle on the phone.
+“If you are worried about another 911 event, Marjorie Cedars,” Aurelana had joined in on the call.
 “I am fleet ship Aurelana and I can assure you I will not let that happen.
 Your people will be safe.”